 There’s a reason why cyclists use aero bars, drop bars, and tight-fitted clothing.
 Aside from the gravity felt when climbing, aerodynamic drag is the greatest barrier to cycling speed, accounting for 70 to 90 percent of the resistance experienced while pedaling.

-While advancements in triathlon bikes have been pivotal in improving speed on the bike, the cyclist presents the most significant barrier to minimized aerodynamic drag.
+While advancements in triathlon bikes have been pivotal in improving speed on the bike, the cyclist presents the most significant barrier for minimized aerodynamic drag.
 The human body is not very streamlined, and in turn, rider positioning is critical to reducing drag and maximizing speed and efficiency.